mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

 - UCR to support Schema2_v2 formatted docker images <!--(DCOS-43871)-->

     DC/OS Universal Container Runtime (UCR) now fully supports Docker images that are formatted using the Docker v2_schema2 specification.
 DC/OS Universal Container Runtime (UCR) also continues to support Docker images that use the v2_schema1 format.

+- Add a communication heartbeat to improve resiliency

+    DC/OS clusters now include executor and agent communication channel heartbeats to ensure platform resiliency even if `IPFilter` is enabled with `conntrack`, which usually times out a connection every five days.

+- DC/OS supports for zero-downtime for tasks through layer-4 load balancing

+    DC/OS cluster health checks now provide task-readiness information.
+This information enables zero-downtime for load balancing when services are scaled out.
+With this feature, load balanced traffic is not redirected to containers before the container health check returns a 'ready' status.

 ## Networking
 - Add a new networking API endpoint to retrieve the public-facing IP address for public agent nodes. <!--(DCOS-28127)-->